zigzagjie/beautiful-jekyll/_posts/2018-04-01-Data-Visualization-with-Melbourne-Housing-Dataset.md

-# Data Visualization
+# Data Visualization is Fun!

 In last post, I shared some codes how to clean data in Melbourne Housing Dataset.
 This part we will continue doing data exploration on Melbourne Housing dataset, especially within data visualization tools.
+Python and Tableau are both used.

 First, let's import packages, load dataset and complete data cleaning as we did last time.